The Business Ready Blockchain Platform

 The Dragonchain platform overcomes many issues facing current blockchain technology including security, scalability, technical ability, and speed to market while the incubator provides a new, more comprehensive twist on current ICO's.
 The team and advisors are strong and have extensive experience, the project has been in the works for years and there's a clear value proposition for the services offered and the Dragon token, all of which make me a fan of the project.
 I think it's a great play in the short-to-mid term, especially with more incubator projects in the works; long term I have concerns about Dragonchain, mainly due to the reasons outlined in the competitors section.

 Considering getting some DRGN for yourself?
-Make use of my Kucoin referral link!
+Header over to Binance!
 If you have any comments, post below!
 If you enjoyed the article and found it informative, please consider leaving me some DRGN or any other small donation to help support the site:

 DRGN, ETH & ERC20: 0xEFC6eb094CA849DB9b8628B6cC9c1e601ECf21bc